Esha-Mirza/voice-controlled-agent-ai/README.md

 ---

-# 🦙 Configure Ollama
+# Ollama Configuration

 Install Ollama and make sure the Ollama service is running.

-Then download a compatible model.

-For example:
+Pull the language model required by the project:

 ```bash
 ollama pull llama2
 ```

-You can also use another compatible local model supported by your configuration.

-Start Ollama with:
+Start the Ollama service if it is not already running:

 ```bash
 ollama serve
 ```

+> Use the model configured by the project if it differs from the example above.

 ---

-# 🎧 Configure FFmpeg
+# FFmpeg Configuration

 FFmpeg is required for audio processing.

 ### Windows

-Install FFmpeg and add its `bin` directory to your system `PATH`.
+Install FFmpeg and add its `bin` directory to the system `PATH`.

 ### macOS